swaminathanj/CompetitiveProgramming/Detection.md

 # Design Pattern Detection

 The table below provides the complete details of experiments carried out for design pattern detection based on our approach.
-Please visit the [JHotDraw Case Study](DesignPatterns/CaseStudy/JHotDraw 5.1/) for the results of large open source case study.
+Please visit the
+<a href="CaseStudy/JHotDraw 5.1">(JHotDraw Case Study)</a> for the results of large open source case study.

 <table>
   <tr>